-Priority Outcome Indicator Also in Health and Wellbeing Board Local Outcomes Framework Also in Early Help Impact Reports Initial assessments for Children's Social Care carried out within timescales Core assessments for Children's Social Care carried out within timescales Re-referrals to Children's Social Care Work together to Children who are subject to a child protection plan for 2 years or more keep children Children becoming the subject of a child protection plan on more than one occasion safe Percentage of Children's Social Care quality audits assessed as adequate or better Percentage of children adopted placed with their adopters within 21 months of becoming looked after Looked after children with 3 or more placements in any one year The number of contacts made to Children's Social Care Child protection plan rate per 10,000 ✓ Provide children Percentage of children aged 0-4 living in low income areas seen at children's centres ✓ and young people First time entrants to the Youth Justice System aged 10-17 (per 100,000) ✓ ✓ with the early Unauthorised absence in primary, secondary and special schools ✓ help support that they need Dependent children in households whose income is below 60% of the national average ✓ ✓ liley fleed Percentage of children having their needs met by early help services ✓ Percentage of enquiries to the MASH that result in appropriate action by Children's Social Care or Early Help Services ✓ Early years foundation stage attainment Attainment gap at age 11 between pupils taking free school meals and the rest (during past six years) ✓ ✓ Achievement of 5 or more A-C grades at GCSE or equivalent (including.
-English & maths) Close the gap in educational Attainment gap at age 16 between pupils taking free school meals and the rest (during past six years) ✓ attainment Participation in education, employment and training of young people aged 16-18 Percentage of young people aged 16-18 not in education, employment or training (NEET) ✓ Percentage of young people aged 16-18 whose education, employment or training destination is not known Percentage of young people who have attained a full Level 3 qualification by 19 Deliver integrated services for children and young people with complex needs or disabilities The number of families who have an Education, Health and Care Plan in place (prior to it becoming a statutory requirement) Percentage of women smoking at the time of delivery Improve children Breastfeeding initiation at the time of delivery and young Breastfeeding prevalence at 6-8 weeks, including mixed feeding methods ✓ ✓ people's health outcomes Hospital admissions caused by unintentional and deliberate injuries in children aged 0 -14 years through the Excess weight in primary school age children in Reception Year ✓ integrated Excess weight in primary school age children in Year 6 ✓ commissioning of services Under 18 conception rate (per thousand females aged 15-17) ✓ ✓ 33.1.000 We will develop a performance indicator for emotional wellbeing as part of the review of the CAMHs pathway
+Priority Outcome Indicator HWB Local Outcomes Framework Early Help Impact Measure Initial assessments for Children's Social Care carried out within timescales Core assessments for Children's Social Care carried out within timescales Re-referrals to Children's Social Care Children who are subject to a child protection plan for 2 years or more Work together to keep children safe Children becoming the subject of a child protection plan on more than one occasion neop omalon care Percentage of Children's Social Care quality audits assessed as adequate or better Percentage of children adopted placed with their adopters within 21 months of becoming looked after Looked after children with 3 or more placements in any one year The number of contacts made to Children's Social Care (cumulative)?
+Child protection plan rate per 10,000 ✓ Provide children and First time entrants to the Youth Justice System aged 10-17 (per 100,000) (cumulative) √ ✓ young people with the early help Percentage of overall absence in primary, secondary and special schools ✓ ne early neip support that they need Dependent children in households whose income is below 60% of the national average ✓ ✓ Percentage of children having their needs met through the CAF process ✓ Percentage of enquiries to the MASH that result in no further action to Children's Social Care ✓ Early years foundation stage attainment Attainment gap at age 11 between pupils taking free school meals and the rest (during past six years) ✓ ✓ Achievement of 5 or more A-C grades at GCSE or equivalent (including.
+English & maths) Close the gap in educational Attainment gap at age 16 between pupils taking free school meals and the rest (during past six years) ✓ attainment Participation in education, employment and training of young people aged 16-18 Percentage of young people aged 16-18 not in education, employment or training (NEET) ✓ Percentage of young people aged 16-18 whose EET destination is not known Percentage of young people who have attained a full Level 3 qualification by 19 Indicator relating to attainment of Looked After Children (tbc) Deliver integrated services for children and young people with complex needs or disabilities The number of families who have an Education, Health and Care Plan in place (prior to it becoming a statutory requirement) Percentage of women smoking at the time of delivery (Notts/Bassetlaw) Breastfeeding initiation at the time of delivery (Notts/Bassetlaw) Breastfeeding prevalence at 6-8 weeks, incl. mixed feeding methods (Notts.
+NHS) ✓ ✓ Improve children and young people's Breastfeeding prevalence at 6-8 weeks, incl. mixed feeding methods (Bassetlaw NHS) ✓ ✓ health outcomes through the Hospital admissions caused by unintentional and deliberate injuries in children aged 0-14 years (Notts/Bassetlaw?) integrated commissioning of Excess weight in primary school age children in Reception Year ✓ services Excess weight in primary school age children in Year 6 ✓ Under 18 conception rate (per thousand females aged 15-17) ✓ ✓ Numbers exiting substance misuse treatment in a planned manner ✓ Emotional wellbeing - Performance Indicator under development as part of